 The Duck Got His Gun

-I did not know the Dalton Trumbo story, went in search for it, and watched several Trumbo Movie Reviews, which have convinced me to see the movie.
+I did not know the Dalton Trumbo story, went in search of it, and watched several Trumbo Movie Reviews, which have convinced me to see the movie.
 I then watched this Dalton Trumbo interviewed by Stan Bohrman conducted in 1972 and began to realize the creative talent of Dalton Trumbo.

 Dalton Trumbo interviewed by Stan Bohrman